zar-zar-hlaing/mmTokenizer/mmLexicon_README.md

 ## Usage

 1. Clone or download this repository.
-2. Load the `burmese_lexicon.tsv` in your NLP toolkit or word segmenter.
+2. Load the `mmLexicon.tsv` in your NLP toolkit or word segmenter.
 3. Use the **Word** and **UPOS** columns for tokenization and POS tagging tasks.

 Example (Python):